 13 And they sent to him some of the Pharisees and of the Herodians to catch him in his words.
 14 And when they had come, they say to him, "Master, we know that you are true and care for no man, for you do not regard the person of men, but teach the way of God in truth.
 Is it lawful to give tribute to Caesar, or not?
 15 Shall we give, or shall we not give?"
 But he, knowing their hypocrisy, said to them, "Why do you test me?
 Bring me a denarius so that I may see it."
 16 And they brought it, and he says to them, "Whose image and superscription is this?"
 And they said to him, "Caesar's."
 17 And Jesus answering, said to them, "Render to Caesar the things that are Caesar's, and to God the things that are God's."
 And they wondered at him.

-18 Then the Sadducees came to him, who say there is no resurrection, and they asked him, saying, 19 "Master, Moses wrote to us, 'If a man's brother dies and leaves his wife and leaves no children, his brother should take his wife and raise seed for his brother.'
-20 Now there were seven brothers: the first took a wife, and dying left no seed; 21 And the second took her and died, neither did he leave any seed; and the third likewise; 22 And the seven had her and left no seed.
+18 Then the Sadducees came to him, who say there is no resurrection, and they asked him, saying, 19 "Master, Moses wrote to us, 'If a man's brother dies and leaves his wife and leaves no children, his brother should take his wife and raise children for his brother.'
+20 Now there were seven brothers: the first took a wife, and dying left no children; 21 And the second took her and died, neither did he leave any children; and the third likewise; 22 And the seven had her and left no children.
 Last of all the woman also died.
 23 In the resurrection therefore, when they rise, whose wife shall she be of them?
 For the seven had her for a wife."
 24 And Jesus answering, said to them, "Do you not therefore err because you do not know the Scriptures, neither the power of God?
 25 For when they rise from the dead, they neither marry nor are given in marriage, but are as the angels who are in heaven.
 26 And concerning the dead, that they rise, have you not read in the book of Moses, how in the bush God spoke to him, saying, 'I am the God of Abraham, the God of Isaac, and the God of Jacob'?
 27 He is not the God of the dead, but the God of the living.
 You therefore greatly err."

 28 And one of the scribes came, and having heard them reasoning together and perceiving that he had answered them well, asked him, "Which is the first commandment of all?"
 29 And Jesus answered him, "The first of all the commandments is, 'Hear, O Israel.
 The Lord our God is one Lord.
 30 And you shall love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength.'
 This is the first commandment.
 31 And the second is like it, namely this: 'You shall love your neighbor as yourself.'
 There is no other commandment greater than these."
-32 And the scribe said to him, "Right, Master, you have said the truth, for there is one God and there is no other but he.
+32 And the scribe said to him, "Right, Master, you have said the truth, for there 'is one God,' 'and there is no other but he.'
 33 And to love him with all the heart, with all the understanding, with all the soul, and with all the strength, and to love his neighbor as himself, is more than all whole burnt-offerings and sacrifices."
 34 And when Jesus saw that he answered discreetly, he said to him, "You are not far from the kingdom of God."
-And no man after that dare ask him any question.
+And no man after that dared ask him any question.

 35 And while he taught in the temple, Jesus answered and said, "How do the scribes say that Christ is the son of David?
 36 For David himself said by the Holy Spirit, 'The LORD said to my Lord, "Sit on my right hand until I make your enemies your footstool for your feet."'